LOVE LOCAL: The Benefits of Farm to School

 Everyone wins with Farm to School!
 Children acquire the skills necessary to make healthy food choices; once established – schools save money and increase meal participation and farmers are exposed to an expanding market, keeping money in the local economy.

-Wello is excited to partner with GBAPS on this exciting effort and we hope to see the Farm to School Program continue to grow in years to come!
-For more information, watch for updates of the Food Service webpage or visit Wello's School as Food Systems page!
+GBAPS is appreciative of Wello's collaboration on this exciting effort and we intend to see the Farm to School Program continue to grow in years to come.
+For more information, visit Wello's School as Food Systems page!